mmistakes/minimal-mistakes/_posts/2019-06-24-deploy-a-digital-twin-in-6months-for-1MUSD.md

 A rule of thumb for the ratio between the cost for temporary contractors/consultants and full time employees is roughly 2 : 1.
 For short term engagements, it may be as much as 3 : 1, while for longer term engagements it tends toward 1 : 1.
 You should plan to have a team with the following roles:

-1. Product manager / product leader
+1. Product manager / product leader.
-2. UX/UI Designer
+2. UX/UI Designer.
-3. Data scientist
+3. Data scientist.
-4. Data engineer
+4. Data engineer.
-5. Full stack or mobile developers (2-3)
+5. Full stack or mobile developers (2-3).
-6. DevOps (part-time)
+6. DevOps (part-time).
-7. Quality assurance (part-time)
+7. Quality assurance (part-time).
-8. Cyber-security (part-time)
+8. Cyber-security (part-time).

 Overall, this is roughly a team of 8 people.
 If you leverage a mix of on-site and remote resources in India, Philippines, Eastern Europe, or Latin America, expect to pay a blended rate of around $350-700/day per person.
 Adding around 10% for travel and other expenses, and you will pay roughly $400K to $750K to build a DT in 6 months.

 Please note that this product will likely never cease to cost you until you decide to shut it down or replace it.
 The cost could be similar as long as you keep on adding features.
-If you stop adding features, you could decrease the team size and cost by around 50%, but do not expect that it will ever be anywhere close to $0.
+If you stop adding features, you could decrease the team size and cost by around 50-75%, but do not expect that it will ever be anywhere close to $0.